 - 2001: Martin Rees for his extraordinary intuition in unraveling the complexities of the universe

 - 2000: Allan R. Sandage and Phillip J. E. (Jim) Peebles: Sandage for pursuing the true values of the Hubble constant, the deceleration parameter and the age of the universe; Peebles for advancing our understanding of how energy and matter formed the rich patterns of galaxies observed today

 The Prize recipients are chosen by the Cosmology Selection Advisory Board.
 Its members are:

-Jacqueline Bergeron, Institut d’Astrophysique-CNRS; Wendy Freedman, The Observatories of the Carnegie Institution of Washington; Helge Kraghe, Aarhus University; Ronald Ekers, Australia Telescope National Facility - CSIRO; Andrei Linde, Stanford University; Julio F. Navarro, University of Victoria; and Roger Penrose, University of Oxford.
-Owen Gingerich of the Harvard-Smithsonian Center for Astrophysics and Virginia Trimble of the University of California, Irvine, also serve as special Cosmology advisors to the Foundation.
+Andrew Fabian, University of Cambridge; Wendy Freedman, The Observatories of the Carnegie Institution of Washington (Chair); Gerhard Huisken, Max Planck Institute for Graviational Physics; Helge Kraghe, Aarhus University; Andrei Linde, Stanford University; Julio F. Navarro, University of Victoria and Sadanori Okamura, University of Tokyo.
+Owen Gingerich of the Harvard-Smithsonian Center for Astrophysics and Martin Rees of the University of Cambridge also serve as special Cosmology advisors to the Foundation.

 * * *

 By agreement made in the spring of 2011 The Gruber Foundation has now been established at Yale University.